 Some courses require evidence of previous experience or study before you can enrol

-You must be over 18 years to attend a course at the Sydney Wine Academy as evidenced by a copy of your photo ID.
+You must be over 18 years to attend a course at the Sydney Wine Academy.
+Show this with your photo ID.

-Successful completion of the TAFE Statement in WSET® Award Level 2 in Wines, or equivalent course, as evidenced by a copy of your certificate or transcript
+Successful completion of the TAFE Statement in WSET® Award Level 2 in Wines or equivalent course.
+Show this with a copy of your certificate or transcript

 During your study you'll need to provide your teacher with the following evidence: